dylandasilva1999/Zap/README.md

 * Choose from a range of 4 categories.
   - The categories are General, History, Movies and Comics.
-  - Each category has their own themed design.
+  - Each category has its own themed design.
-* Awnser questions in each category.
+* Answer questions in each category.
   - Test your overall Superhero knowledge.
 * Instant validation when the user selects an answer.

 ![image4][image4]

-* Results page to display amount of correct answers.
+* Results page to display the number of correct answers.
 * Added a custom animation when opening the app.

 ### Functionality